How Many Yards is a Basketball Court?

 • Width: 50 feet ÷ 3 = 16.67 yards

-Key Areas of the Basketball Court
+Key Areas of a Basketball Court

 The Three-Point Line